Create an account

 Many Areas of Lesvos Have Endangered or Protected Status

 There are also a huge number of other protected sites and natural spaces to visit.
-Interestingly, on Lesvos there are a total of a dozen churches classified as endangered.
-These churches include; Early Christian Basilica Fantelli Eressos, Church of Agios Stephanos Mantamados, Katholikon of Moni Taxiarchon, Katos Trito, the Church of Agios Nikolaos in Petra and others.
+Interestingly, on Lesvos there are a dozen churches classified as endangered.
+These churches include Early Christian Basilica Afentelli Eressos, Church of Agios Stephanos Mantamados, Katholikon of Moni Taxiarchon, Kato Tritos, the Church of Agios Nikolaos in Petra and others.

 It’s not all about Tourism - The Economy of the Island of Lesvos

 The economy of Lesvos does not rely solely on tourism but is in fact largely supported by agriculture, as was the same for the area in ancient times.
 The olive oil distributed by the island is the main source of income for the island.
 The olive oil on Lesvos, often referred to as Liquid Gold, by none other than Homer, has always been of high quality and continues to be one of the most famous products of Lesvos island.
 It’s said to have many health benefits including protection from heart disease.
 On top of this, the island is known for a variety of types of cheese, the most famous being the PDO (Protected Designation of Origin) cheese - Ladotyri Mytilinis.
-The Real Lesvos team highly recommend trying it as the locals do as part of a traditional Greek meze (small plates) Lesvos also has great locally grown produce such as pomegranates, almonds, quinces, figs and oranges.
+The Real Lesvos team highly recommend trying it as the locals do as part of a traditional Greek meze (small plates).
+Lesvos also has great locally grown produce such as pomegranates, almonds, quinces, figs and oranges - some of which are celebrated during annual Greek food festivals.

 Lesvos, Home of Ouzo!